NuGet/Home/designs/ClientDevProcess.md

 ## Tracking Private/Sensitive Issues

 This document focuses on **public** issue tracking.
-Private issues, such as private design specs and security issues are handled through separate processes, and are thus out of the scope of this document.
+Private issues, such as private design specs and security issues are handled through a private repo and tracked separately.

 ## The Board